 Your organization includes several standard profiles, in which you can edit a limited number of settings.
 In Enterprise, Performance, Unlimited, and Developer Edition organizations, you can use standard profiles or create custom profiles.
 In custom profiles, you can edit all permissions and settings except the user license.
+In Contact Manager, Group, and Professional Edition organizations, settings except the user license.
 In Contact Manager, Group, and Professional Edition organizations, you can assign standard profiles to your users, but you can't view or edit the standard profiles and you can't create custom profiles.